 The two spaces were connected by a large interior stairway which allowed easy access to an extensive selection of kitchenware and home décor items.
 The space contained a beautiful existing kitchen that Hollander’s utilized to offer weekly cooking classes.
 As a result of this new expansion, Hollander’s occupied three full floors and close to 15,000 square feet.

 2010 – Meanwhile, Tom and Cindy continued to be involved with their craft and wrote and published their first book, Constructing and Covering Boxes.
-They regularly made their products to sell in the store and often made custom books and boxes for their customers, an aspect the business they have always enjoyed.
+They regularly made their products to sell in the store and often made custom books and boxes for their customers, an aspect of the business they have always enjoyed.
 Among some of their commissioned pieces were those for Gerald Ford, Stephen M. Ross, and the Arthur Miller family.

-2014 – The nextt four years proved to be challenging for the Hollanders and maintaining a large and complex business proved to be more than they felt they could continue to handle.
-As a result, Tom and Cindy decided to downsize their business, by mainly by closing the kitchen and home store.
+2014 – The next four years proved to be challenging for the Hollanders and maintaining a large and complex business proved to be more than they felt they could continue to handle.
+As a result, Tom and Cindy decided to downsize their business, mainly by closing the kitchen and home store.

 2016 – Hollander’s celebrated its 25th anniversary and announced plans to reintroduce their book and paper arts workshops in the fall, which had been on hold for the past couple years.
 Tom and Cindy also began writing a second book for Schiffer Publishing that focused on both their bookbinding and box making specialties.